DrStark85/KT2_simulator/README.md

 simulator1.py is the script containing the logic for the simulation itself, split into a bunch of functions which I've tried to give some clarifying comments for.
 KT2_operative_statblocks.csv and KT2_weapon_statblocks.csv contain the tables for different operative and weapon stats, in order to run them against each other.
 They currently only include a few Marine and Imperial Guard statlines and I will hopefully add more in the future, but you can make your own version of course.
 If you have more complete tables you can of course rewrite the data import in simulator1.py in order to handle yours instead.

+Graphical interface:
+The scripts now generates a web-based graphical interface which can be viewed in a browser (Firefox works for me, none others tested).
+Thanks to responsive features in the interface, this makes it considerably easier to alter various parameters and gives a fairly easy way of overviewing the current scenario.

 Inputs:

 1. The simulator requires you to set the operator (your miniature) and the target (the opponent's miniature).
 Note that these two could basically be used interchangeably, but it helps using clear names for them.
 This is done by entering which rows in the statblock data will be used as well as how many cover dice each has, which tactic they will use in hand-to-hand (aggressive or defensive) and whether they have a storm shield.